 30} You can’t look at the picture of you leaving for your current term.
 Your heart can’t take the picture of your family walking away at the airport.
 It reminds you that this is temporary.
 There will be another leaving, another transition and another long set of years away from home in our new home.

 31} You dream of hitting Chicago, getting through customs and setting feet on American soil.
 All without any of these problems from our last big continental flight.

 32} You have a bunch of different conversations going at once.
 Email, text, messaging… trying to find them all, keep them straight and make sure all the info from each conversation is correct.
 Who are you waiting on a response from?
 Who do you need to respond to?
 And on what avenue of social media?
 Scheduling Skype meetings to plan summer events.

-33} You start to memorize your upcoming year as the dates fill in, the places get confirmed and events get scheduled.
+33} You start to memorize your upcoming year on furlough as the dates fill in, the places get confirmed and events get scheduled.

 34} You smile just thinking about dinner with friends who know you and dessert at Cold Stone.
 You feel cozy just thinking about snow falling while you sip coffee in Panera.
 You get excited just imagining this year’s Thanksgiving with family.
 You can’t wait to wake up to your mom making coffee and FoxNews on the TV.
 Your dad asking for big breakfast and the girls snuggled in their beds at grandma’s house.
 Plenty of s’mores this fall.